ReamaGeorge/ReamaGeorge/README.md

-### Hi there 👋 I am currently a 3 months training by the I4GZuri Team as a as a python backend developer.
+### Hi there 👋 I am currently in a 3 months training by the I4GZuri Team as a python backend developer.